 Change doesn’t happen overnight.
 Expecting an overnight transformation ends in disappointment and failure.
 Your goal should be realistic, achievable, and able to be accomplished with small, steady actions that will develop into habits.

-“Resolutions are intimidating when we start too big,” said Rita.
+“Resolutions are intimidating when we start too big,” said Jeff.
 “James Clear, author of the Atomic Habits, encourages us to aim for getting 1% better every day and it works!”

 If you want to lose, say 36 lbs, divide 36 by 12 (12 months in a year), making your goal a more attainable loss of 3 lbs a month.
 Losing 3 lbs a month is a lot less daunting than to lose 36 pounds.